firstdraft/guides/deploying-to-heroku.md

     ![](/assets/create app json.png)

     Fortunately, Heroku will write the file and commit it to our repo for us.
-Usually I accept all the defaults, except that I add `bin/rails dev:prime` to the post-deploy section _if_ I have such a script in my app.
+Usually I accept all the defaults, except that I add `bin/rails dummy:reset` to the post-deploy section _if_ I have such a script in my app.

     And then commit the file to our repo: